Clifford (film): Plot

-Father Clifford tells Roger how he was devastated to hear those words, and how it forced him to see the error of his ways.
+Father Clifford tells Roger how he was devastated to hear those words, and how it forced him to see the error of his ways ("If you destroy everyone who stands in the way of your dreams, then you'll end up alone with no dreams left").
 He had sent 287 apology letters to Martin, which were returned unopened.
 When Roger asks about what happened to Sarah, Clifford reveals that she and Martin were married, and he was invited as the ring bearer.
 Through a gesture from Sarah, Martin finally forgives Clifford and gives him a kiss on the head.

 Moved by the tale, Roger decides to write 287 letters asking for forgiveness.
 Father Clifford takes Steffen out of his pocket, saying "Mission accomplished, old friend."

 Cast

 Production

 Co-writer Steven Kampmann had the idea of doing a comedy version of The Bad Seed (1956).
-The film was greenlit by Orion Pictures, but producer Larry Brezner was concerned that there was another comedy about an evil child coming out, Problem Child, and put a halt to production.
+The film was greenlighted by Orion Pictures, but producer Larry Brezner was concerned that there was another comedy about an evil child coming out, Problem Child, and put a halt to production.
 To distinguish Clifford, Kampmann suggested the child lead be played by Martin Short, who was a fan of The Bad Seed.
 Kampmann and Short filmed screen tests with Short as Clifford, and Orion liked the footage.
 Kampmann was hired as director, but disagreements emerged between him and other members of the creative team, and Orion brought in Paul Flaherty to replace him.

 Though shot in 1990, Clifford's release was delayed by the bankruptcy of Orion Pictures.
 The film was not released until April 1994, a year in which the highest-grossing comedies were The Mask and Dumb and Dumber, and enthusiasm for marketing it was low.

 Critical reception

-The film was critically panned.
-On Rotten Tomatoes it holds a 13% approval rating based on 31 reviews.
-The site's critical consensus reads, "Ill-conceived and desperately unfunny, Clifford stars Martin Short as a 10-year-old boy.
-You read that correctly.
-That's the joke."

 Roger Ebert gave the film a half-star of a possible four.
 He wrote: "The movie is so odd, it's almost worth seeing just because we'll never see anything like it again.
 I hope."
 He and his colleague Gene Siskel gave Clifford "Two thumbs down" on their television show At the Movies, with particular criticism towards Martin Short's casting; Siskel likened him to "a wizened little dwarf".
 Desson Thomson for The Washington Post praised Grodin but said everything else was "an awful piece of business"; Variety called it "gimmicky" and "poorly conceived".

-Despite this broader negative reception, Clifford has since gained a reputation as a cult film.
+Clifford has since gained a reputation as a cult film.
 Martin Short later said, "I remember going to a critics' screening, sitting at the back, and the place was raucous.
 And yet the reviews did not reflect that. ...
 I think when a film is obscure enough, you feel it's now yours.
 Your parents don't know this film, but you do."